KieranODriscoll/docs/vault/docs/Security+/General Security Concepts/1-4b-Encrypting Data.md

 	- Bitlocker, FileVault, etc
 - File encryption
 	- EFS (encrypting file system), third-party utilities
+	- MS Windows operating system that enables individual files or folders to be encrypted with the use of public keys
+- Self-encrypting drive (SED)
+	- data storage device that comes equipped with hardware-level encryption functionality
+- PGP (Pretty good privacy)
+	- Specifically designed for implementing encryption algorithms to secure data communication and storage
+	- Communicate securely by decrypting and encrypting messages, authenticating messages through digital signatures and encrypting files
+- GPG
+	- Specifically designed for implementing encryption algorithms to secure data communication and storage
+	- GnuPG or GNU Privacy Guard
 ## Database Encryption
 - Protecting stored data
 	- And the transmission of that data